 Healthy fats consist of butter, avocado oil, coconut oil, olive oil, lard, and bacon fat, to name a few.
 Try to avoid canola, vegetable shortening, and soybean oil.
 Also, limit nut and seed oils as they are prone to oxidize rather quickly.

-When consuming carbs it’s important to consume complex carbs and not the simple carbs.
-Simple carbs (i.e. white potatoes, white pasta, white rice, white breads, etc.) are treated by your body like sugar.
+When consuming carbs it’s important to consume complex carbs and not simple carbs.
+Simple carbs (i.e. white potatoes, white pasta, white rice, white bread, etc.) are treated by your body as sugar.
 When you eat them your blood sugar goes up and spikes.
-Not only is this not good for morning sickness, baby’s growth (if pregnant), or your own blood sugar, but it is not good for your waist line.
+Not only is this not good for morning sickness, baby growth (if pregnant), or your own blood sugar, but it is not good for your waistline.

 Additionally, you should be consuming supplements.
 This would include vitamins, minerals, herbs, brewer’s yeast, spirulina, and other goodies.
-Ideally our food should contain everything our bodies would need to flourish.
-However, in our modern day of agriculture, our food isn’t what it was 100 years ago.
+Ideally, our food should contain everything our bodies would need to flourish.
+However, in modern-day agriculture, our food isn’t what it was 100 years ago.
 To make up for this we need supplements.